kaizoku-oh/rtcos/README.md

 RTC OS is written in pure C and doesn't need any thirdparty library or dependency to work.

-Being hardware agnostic, RTC OS can work on any hardware platform that can provide a hardware timer tick.
+Being hardware agnostic, RTC OS can work on any hardware platform that can provide a hardware timer tick and optionally an interface to enter and exit critical section.

 ![Twitter follow](https://img.shields.io/twitter/follow/kaizoku_ouh?style=social)